 When is the National Television Awards 2021?

-The National Television Awards 2021 have been delayed for the second time, now scheduled to take place on Thursday 9th September 2021 at The O2 in London.
+The National Television Awards 2021 are set to take place on Thursday 9th September 2021 at The O2 in London.

 RadioTimes.com understands this was a precautionary measure on account of the coronavirus pandemic and social distancing rules.